 - Regional routes serviced by some Airbus A330 and Boeing 777-200 and -300 aircraft have angled seats in a 2-2-2 or 2-3-2 layout—try to avoid this aircraft if you can

-The most modern aircraft in the fleet, the A350, is gradually replacing the older A330s and has been introduced between Hong Kong and Melbourne, Brisbane and Perth, with Sydney to follow from 27 October 2019.
+The most modern aircraft in the fleet, the A350, is gradually replacing the older A330s.
+It has been introduced between Hong Kong and Melbourne, Brisbane and Perth, with Sydney to follow from 27 October 2019.

 Premium Economy can be found mostly on medium- and long-haul routes in a 2-3-2 or 2-4-2 configuration.